The Wolf and the Seven Little Kids: Short Summary, Symbolism and More

-Wolf gets some flour and knocks again with white paw, similar to their mothers.
+Wolf gets some flour and knocks again with a white paw, similar to their mothers.
 Kids open the door and he eats them all but the youngest.
 This kid hides in a grandfather clock and survives the massacre.

 Soon after mother returns and discovers open door and the mess in the house.
-Youngest kid tells her what happened and together find a wolf in the neighborhood sleeping with full stomach.
+Youngest kid tells her what happened and together find a wolf in the neighborhood sleeping with a full stomach.
 Mother goat cuts his belly, gets six kids, who were still alive, out and they load the wolf with stones.
 When the beast wakes up, feels thirst, goes to the well and the weight of the stones pulls him under the water.